cyverse/vagrant-test-pool/readme.md

 After destroying and re-provisioning the pool, the VMs will have different host keys than the ones you previously accepted into your known_hosts file; this breaks SSH and Ansible.
 Run clean_known_hosts.sh to fix this quickly for all VMs.

 ## Todo
-- Disable host key checking in the boilerplate Ansible code - already done?
 - Grant vagrant user root access on ubuntu1404, and/or resolve root vs sudoer across all VMs
-- Add CentOS 5
 - http://foo-o-rama.com/vagrant--stdin-is-not-a-tty--fix.html

+## Tada
+- Disable host key checking in the boilerplate Ansible code - already done?
+- Add CentOS 5 box